ACEP ID:

 Any readmission penalty is applied against the hospital where the index hospital inpatient admission occurred, i.e., the “index” inpatient admitting hospital is the one liable for the payment penalty.

 Hospitals continue to implement various strategies to decrease the rate of readmissions.
 Most focus on steps to increase coordination of care and communications between providers and patients.
 Improved discharge planning, education and follow-up for discharged patients are also key factors to reduce readmissions.
-The use of electronic medical records will support this effort by allowing information to be more easily shared and to provide continuity of care.
+The use of electronic medical records and health information exchange will support this effort by allowing information to be more easily shared and facilitate continuity of care.

 Other efforts include: